 “Claimants… will receive this advance within 5 working days.
 And if someone is in immediate need, then we fast-track the payment, meaning they will receive it on the same day.”

-For most people in need having to wait 5 days for a quick payday loans online payment seems a long time compared to how lenders can pay loans so much faster – in hours rather than days.
+For most people in need having to wait 5 days for their advance payment seems a long time compared to how lenders can pay out short term loans online so much faster – in hours rather than days.

 What Do Debt Advisory Charities Say?